DrSnuggles/srt/README.md

-# SRT Converter
+# SRT / STL Converter

 ## Usage
-Drop your SRT file and grab a table
+Drop your SRT/STL file and grab a table

 ## TaDa...
 Features
 - Supports conversion from srt typical multiline to multiple single lines with same nr, start and end